RengifoAndres/RengifoAndres/README.md

 In addition to research, I find great joy in teaching.
 I was the Teaching Assistant (TA) for the course Big Data and Machine Learning at Universidad de los Andes.

-- 🔭 I’m currently working with firm's administrative data to understant how to improve managerial practices.
+- 🔭 I’m currently working with firm's administrative data to understand how to improve managerial practices.
 - 🌱 I’m currently learning new Big Data and Machine Learning techniques and how to apply them to interesting Economic questions.
 - 💬 Have an idea and want to collaborate, fell free to send me an [email](mailto:a.rengifoj.econ@gmail.com).
 - ⚡ Fun fact: I want to be a writer, but with the advent of AI, I don’t know if there will still be room for a human—imperfect and messy—writer.